Saint Martin's Island: Tourism

 Saint Martin lost 70% of its coral reef between 1980 and 2018 due to anthropogenic factors.

-Josnaloy Beach Resort

-This Island has about 230 numbers of Hotel & Resort.
-Josnaloy Beach Resort is one of the most popular eco resort from them.
-It is situated at West Beach- Nazrul Para/ Golachipa of Island.
+This is an estimation based on Geospatial Techniques.
+Field level research data in this regard is nearly non-existent.

 Sovereignty dispute and shootings of St. Martin's fishermen

 Fishing is one of largest professional activities of St. Martin's Island's 5,500 residents; however, territorial disputes between Myanmar and Bangladesh have resulted in a state of tension between the countries that can erupt into violence, often targeting unarmed Bangladeshi fishermen.
 Below is a brief summary of shooting incidents against St. Martin's fishermen: